 they make your articles stand out from the crowd on social nets when shared by others.
 Images can help you get traffic from both Google web and image search, they turn dull presentations into captivating ones, and so much more.
 High-quality images are crucial for ranking in Google Discover, Instagram, Pinterest, Bing, and other image-oriented platforms.
 So, here are several visual content creation tools that make image creation simple.

 The quick quote maker offers a variety of templates to create a quote.
 Just enter the phrase, the author who said it, and the tool will create your quote, with a changeable background.

 This is a free tool for SEOs to visualize search volumes on Google Trends.
 Simply type in your keyword, set the time range, edit the style of your columns, customize the play settings, and here you go.
 The tool generates visual race charts for search volumes powered from Google Trends which you can embed into your story.

-Canva is a visual content creation tool to edit images for different purposes, including social media graphics, content marketing kits, visual storytelling.
-While there is a specific category of templates for blog images, you can look up other categories to find different sizes, designs, and text options.
-Editing your content is simple thanks to intuitive UI, drag-&-drop editor, etc. This is a great visual tool for design newbies who find Photoshop quite challenging.
+Canva is a visual content creation tool to edit images for different purposes, including social media graphics, marketing kits, visual storytelling.
+There is a specific category of templates for blog images.
+Besides, marketers will find other categories helpful: you can find templates of different sizes, designs, and text options for a variety of marketing products, like logos, media kits, posters, letters, etc. Editing is simple thanks to intuitive UI, drag-&-drop editor, etc. This is a great visual tool for design newbies who find Photoshop quite challenging.